-This Salmon Pasta is lifted with some simple yet fresh ingredients, basil, tomatoes and onions from my garden.
+This Quick Salmon Pasta is lifted with some simple yet fresh ingredients, basil, tomatoes and onions from my garden.
 It makes for a light but filling quick meal!

-Summer Tomato and Salmon Pasta.
+Tomato and Salmon Pasta.

 I am still rocking some relatively light meals that are a little light on the meat front after eating bucket loads of the stuff in the last couple of weeks.

 We have spent the last few days without any electricity.
 Scheduled powers outages in our village from 8am till 4pm.

 We have also been out shopping far more than usual.
 Primarily with the aim of not getting round to those chores I just mentioned.

 This salmon pasta dish is a bit of a twist on a dish that I tend to make with canned salmon.
 But it really does sing when paired with fresh salmon.

 I really love this time of year, most of the remaining ingredients for this great salmon pasta recipe are all courtesy of months of hard work.

 The herb success is more than a little unusual.
 We have been doing this for 7 years and always fail at growing herbs.